 The HIT's investment objective is to generate competitive risk-adjusted total rates of return for its Participants by investing in fixed-income investments, primarily Mortgage Securities.
 Other important objectives of the HIT are to encourage the construction of housing and to facilitate employment for union members in the construction trades and related industries.
-To accomplish its objectives, the HIT focuses its investments in multifamily Mortgage Securities (including those that directly or indirectly finance new construction or rehabilitation of multifamily housing projects and healthcare facilities) and in Mortgage Securities backed by multifamily or single family loans.
+To accomplish its objectives, the HIT focuses its investments in multifamily Mortgage Securities (including those that directly or indirectly finance new construction or rehabilitation of multifamily housing projects and healthcare facilities).
 All on-site construction work financed through the HIT's investments is required to be performed by 100% union labor.
 The Board has the authority to change the HIT's investment objectives without Participant notice or approval, subject to the federal securities laws and other legal requirements.
 However, the HIT generally expects to provide reasonable advance notice in connection with material changes to its investment objectives.